a) Individual Directed Reading and Research Course:

 - The course should be equivalent in terms of reading, organized academic activities and written assignments to a regular (0.5 FCE) graduate course, and written work should be a requirement.

-- With input from the supervising faculty member, each student will submit the SGS Reading and/or Research Course form along with a brief course outline that includes the following:
+- With input from the supervising faculty member, each student will submit the SGS Reading and/or Research Course form along with a brief course outline that includes all of the following:

-- course title and a paragraph describing the body of work to be studied;
+- course title (max 60 characters) and a paragraph describing the body of work to be studied;

 - learning goals and objectives;

-- resources (eg. required readings/texts, videos, etc.) necessary to meet learning goals and objectives;
+- required readings (journal articles, book chapters, (non) governmental documents, etc.) necessary to meet learning goals and objectives;

 - deliverables/methods of evaluation with corresponding due dates and relative weights;